millerchangym/mathstatsblog/content/post/2019-05-04-small-sample-odds-ratios-in-C.md

 author: Yeng Miller-Chang
 date: "2019-05-04"
 draft: true
+tags:
+  - C
+  - graduate-school
+  - probability
+  - statistics
+  - odds-ratio
+  - confidence-interval
+  - newtons-method
+  - small-sample
 ---

 *This was the final project that I did for STAT 580: Statistical Computing in the Fall 2019 semester, taught by Dr. Karin Dorman at Iowa State University.
-Within one semester, the goal of the course was to learn how to perform statistical computation from C, starting from only knowing a bit about R, and nothing about C. If you ever get the opportunity to take this course, I strongly recommend it.
+Within one semester, the goal of the course was to learn how to perform statistical computation using C, starting from only knowing a bit about R, and nothing about C. If you ever get the opportunity to take this course, I strongly recommend it.
 It has been one of the best learning experiences I've ever had.*

 # Mathematical Exposition